MildThrone/MildThrone/README.md

 ### <div align="center">I'm Del, a security researcher and software engineer 👨‍💻 </div>

-- 🔭 I’m currently working on an autonomous rover capable of recreating detailed 3D maps of environments with my team
+- 🔭 I’m currently building more robots and other online bots.
+Open to bot ideas and work

-- 🌱 Currently learning Digital Forensics and Reverse Engineering, along with current school stuff
+- 🌱 Currently learning Digital Forensics and Reverse Engineering, along with a lot of automation and scripting

 - ❓ Ask me about anything related to hacking, CTFs and software development.
 I'd be glad to help!